Local Government Aid

 Minneapolis has been the State’s largest recipient of LGA because it is the State’s largest city and provides services to a far-greater daytime population than the number of residents who call the city home.
 However, it is important to note that Minneapolis is a net contributor of revenue to the State of Minnesota — that is, the City sends more money in sales, income and property taxes to the State than it gets back in return.

-Following several years of uncertainty in funding from the State of Minnesota in the form of LGA, including the loss of over $70 million from 2008-2011, the State increased the amount of LGA appropriated to the City of Minneapolis from $76.1 million in 2014 to $77.4 million for 2015, with another $0.4 million added in 2016, bringing the total to $77.8 million.
-Of this $77.8 million, the City plans to allocate $68.4 million for its General Fund, with the remainder shared between the Park Board and the Municipal Building Commission (MBC).
-The table below shows the historical certified and actual LGA amounts including the reductions, as well as the certified LGA levels for 2016 based on current law.
+Following several years of uncertainty in funding from the State of Minnesota in the form of LGA, including the loss of over $70 million from 2008-2011, the State has slightly been increasing the amount of LGA appropriated to the City of Minneapolis from $76.1 million in 2014 to $79.3 million in 2018.
+The certified LGA appropriation for 2019 remains flat $79.3 million.
+Of this amount, the City plans to allocate $69.7 million for its General Fund, $9.4 million to the Park Board, and the remaining $0.2 million to the Municipal Building Commission (MBC).
+The table below shows the historical certified and actual LGA amounts, as well as the certified LGA levels for 2018 based on current law.